EnBW: Strategic reorientation and expansion of renewable energy activities

 EnBW also plans to expand its grids business and make various divestments.
 An important growth market is Turkey, where EnBW's focus is on hydroelectric power stations and wind farms.

 In 2017, EnBW began expanding its electric mobility, photovoltaics and distributed energy generation activities:

 In electric mobility, EnBW has collaborated since March 2017 with Tank & Rast, an operator of service areas along the German autobahn network, to expand the provision of charging points for electric vehicles.
 EnBW provides the EnBW mobility+ app, which combines a charging point locator with payment options and covers Germany, Austria, Switzerland, France, Italy and the Netherlands.
 According to an independent study by P3, Cirrantic and Theon Data, EnBW has the largest charging network spanning Germany, Austria and Switzerland.
 In 2020, the company extended its market leadership in fast charging to Austria by entering into a joint venture with SMATRICS called SMATRICS EnBW.
 In April 2021, EnBW announced plans to open Europe's biggest public fast charging park for electric vehicles by the end of the year.

 In photovoltaics and distributed energy generation, EnBW aims to expand photovoltaic generating capacity to 1,200 MWp by 2025, mainly in Germany but also in selected markets elsewhere.
 In this connection, EnBW is building Germany's largest unsubsidised solar farm with an area of 164 hectares in Brandenburg and in March 2018 acquired Senec, a Leipzig-based manufacturer of home solar battery storage systems.

+In March 2023, EnBW announced that it intends to end coal usage by 2028.

+In August 2023, it was announced EnBW had acquired a 10% equity stake in a renewable ammonia production plant developed by Norwegian company Skipavika Green Ammonia (SkiGA).